django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your goal (#3)

 * Ask someone on Zulip for a pet ID that isn't yours.
-Then
-* Modify it somehow.
+* Find a way to modify that pet.

 * For more hints, press '`s`'

-* **Check your learning**: Send a private message to your instructor, saying which function has the bug.
+* **Check your learning**: Send a private message to Jacinda / Willy or a team member who's finished this step, saying which function has the bug.

 Note:
 - Use your browser's "Inspect element" feature to change the `form action` on a pet profile page.
-- Read the [code](https://github.com/petwitter/pettwitter/blob/master/thesite/communication_app/views.py) for the views, or just try each of the forms on the pet profile page.
+- Read the [code](https://github.com/django-security-tutorials/pettwitter/blob/master/thesite/communication_app/views.py) for the views, or just try each of the forms on the pet profile page.
 - Small group Q&A: What was special about this view that meant it had an authorization problem?
 How might you have written a bug like this?